abhi3700/my_coding_toolkit/sublime_all.md

 * <kbd>ctrl + s</kbd> - save the file.
 * <kbd>ctrl + shift + s</kbd> - "save as" the file.
 * <kbd>ctrl + tab</kbd> - switch b/w tabs in a panel.
+* <kbd>ctrl + p</kbd> - find anything within the workspace.
+  - `eosio.hpp:5` - this takes to line 5 of "eosio.hpp" file.
+* <kbd>ctrl + shift + p</kbd> - command palette i.e. manually install packages, Project:Save, Project:close, set:java, set:javascript, so on and so forth.
+* 'Double click' will open the file (among the open side bar) and show in the "OPEN FILES". <br/>
+  'Single click' will just open the file.
 * <kbd>alt + shift + 1</kbd> - view layout single.
 * <kbd>alt + shift + 2</kbd> - view layout double.
 Like this, so on and so forth.
 * <kbd>ctrl + 1</kbd> - switch to panel 1.